 - Assistant Professor of Surgery, Department of Surgery–MGH, Harvard Medical School

-- Affiliated Faculty, Program in Speech and Hearing Bioscience and Technology, Division of Medical Sciences, Harvard Medical School
+- Director of Student Affairs and Affiliated Faculty, Program in Speech and Hearing Bioscience and Technology, Division of Medical Sciences, Harvard Medical School

 - Adjunct Assistant Professor, Department of Communication Sciences and Disorders, School of Health and Rehabilitation Sciences, MGH Institute of Health Professions